Management by objectives: Application

+Many other corporations praise the effectiveness of MBO, including Xerox, DuPont, Intel.
 In many large Japanese corporations, beginning in the late 1990s, MBO was used as the basis of "the performance-based merit system” (seika-shugi) which used clear numerical targets to measure performance in contrast to the previous system of non-specific contracts in Japanese companies.
+MBO implementations often use management information systems to establish relevant objectives and monitor their "reach ratio" objectively.